roderickjackson-bradley/socket_io_app/work/w08/d2/01-02-django-class-views/django-class-views.md

 #### Customize `cat_form.html`

-Since we didn't include `'name'` in the fields list in `CatUpdate`, the name is written into the form.
+Since we didn't include `'name'` in the fields list in `CatUpdate`, the `name` attribute isn't listed.

 We're going to customize **cat_form.html** to show the cat's name that is being edited, and learn a little more about Django in the process.

-The CBVs designed to work with a single model instance automatically pass as part of the context an `object` attribute representing the model instance.
+The CBVs that work with a single model instance automatically pass as part of the context an `object` attribute representing the model instance.

 `object` will be set to `None` in a `CreateView`, which makes sense.